aabbtree77/blog/article2/index.md

 # My Ubuntu Experience

 I began using Ubuntu around 2010.
-Tried Arch Linux for a short time, a year with Fedora, and another year with macOS (OS X Lion).
+Tried Arch Linux for a short time, spent a year with Fedora, and another year with macOS (OS X Lion).
 Since 2014 I solely use Ubuntu:

 - Every time there is a major change somewhere in the desktop GUI technology, expect bugs and even black screens.
 What works well is a dual HD/SSD drive setup where most of your data will reside on a slow HD drive and the system on a faster SSD, with an Ubuntu USB stick nearby to reinstall the whole thing.